nyaruka/goflow/docs/md/expressions.md

 <a name="function:format_datetime"></a>

-## format_datetime(date [,format [,timezone]])
+## format_datetime(datetime [,format [,timezone]])

-Formats `date` as text according to the given `format`.
+Formats `datetime` as text according to the given `format`.

 If `format` is not specified then the environment's default format is used.
 The format string can consist of the following characters.
 The characters ' ', ':', ',', 'T', '-' and '_' are ignored.
 Any other character is an error.

 * `YY`        - last two digits of year 0-99
 * `YYYY`      - four digits of year 0000-9999